 The summit of the Aiguille Rouge and the panoramic view

-This overhang is quickly forgotten once we get to the solid ground.
+This overhang is quickly forgotten once we get to solid ground.
 A little pathway through the loose stones leads to the summit a few metres above.

-As well as free panoramic binoculars (that are accessible to children as Aimée can testify!)
+As well as free panoramic binoculars (that are accessible to children, as Aimée can testify!)

-By the way she was more interested in looking at the sky than the actual mountains!
+By the way, she was more interested in looking at the sky than the actual mountains!

 The complete panorama

-At a height of, 3227m/10,587ft the complete panoramic view is absolutely breathtaking.
+At the height of 3227m/10,587ft, the complete panoramic view is breathtaking.

 The most beautiful view of the Mont Blanc